Look Back in Anger (1989 film)

 Look Back in Anger is a 1989 British television production of John Osborne's play.
 It features Kenneth Branagh, Emma Thompson, Siobhan Redmond, Gerard Horan, and Edward Jewesbury.
-It was directed by Judi Dench; and produced by Humphrey Barclay, Moira Williams, and First Choice Productions for Thames Television.
+It was directed by Judi Dench; and produced by Humphrey Barclay, Moira Williams, and First Choice Productions for Thames Television and it was aired on Channel 4 on 28 December 1989.

-Oasis' Noel Gallagher famously disliked the film so much that it inspired him to write the future hit "Don't Look Back in Anger".

 Plot

 Look Back in Anger is a love triangle involving the brilliant-but-disaffected young Jimmy Porter (Branagh), his upper-middle-class, impassive wife Alison Porter (Thompson), and her aristocratic best friend Helena Charles (Redmond).
 Cliff (Horan), an amiable Welsh lodger, attempts to keep the peace.